MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **License Statement**

-This document, _Applying the ARC Framework for Human-AI Contextualization: A Model for Assuring AI Integrity_, is  2025 Ed Woods and is licensed under the **Creative Commons AttributionNo Derivatives 4.0 International License (CC BY-ND 4.0)**.
+This document, _Applying the ARC Framework for Human-AI Contextualization: A Model for Assuring AI Integrity_, is  2025 Ed Woods and is licensed under the **Creative Commons Attribution No Derivatives 4.0 International License (CC BY-ND 4.0)**.

 You are free to share, distribute, and reuse this work **with attribution** but **may not alter or build upon it** without explicit permission from the author.